MoserMichael/pghelp/README.md

 One reeason why a SELECT statement can have bad performance: the SELECT statement has JOIN clauses, where the columns in the ON clause arenot backed by indexes.
 This utility checks, if this is the case.

+This utility uses the very remarkable [sqlglot](https://sqlglot.com/sqlglot.html) library, for parsing of sql statements.

 ```
 usage: psqljoincheck.py [-h] -i INPUT [-d] [-s]